Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean up the skylight regularly.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you occasionally clean your windows, you’ll need to clean the skylight more often.
+Plus, installing the roof is the only method to clean up the beyond a skylight.

-A lot of standard-sized skylights cost $150 to $3,500.
+Most standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the price.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.
+If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard option on this list.

 16-by-16 inches$ 150– $600.